NovembreLab/eems-merge/README.md

 The exact pipeline used is available on github under GITHUB_LINK.
 As some of the data sets are subjects to some restrictions, they cannot be made available.

+Thus, this repo contains all the code used to merge repo, and below (and in the paper) we have info on how data was obtained.
+We can provide meta-data, however, as this is either part of publications or publicly available

 ## Human Origins Data set (Lazaridis et al. 2014)
 The full data set was obtained from David Reich with permission for demographic analyses.
 Sampling location information was obtained from table S9.4 of